ibexa/documentation-developer/docs/ai_actions/ai_actions_guide.md

 #### Action types

-Action types are predefined by developers within YAML configuration.
+Action types are predefined by developers.
-Each action type defines the structure and nature of the task that the AI engine performs.
+Each action type defines the structure and nature of the task that the AI service performs.
 Action types could be designed to generate alt text for images, summarize a passage of text, or even translate content into another language.
 By defining action types in YAML, developers can create a wide range of functionalities that can be easily deployed within the application.